PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 tests preserve wrapper equivalence, constant-payload authority, metadata repair, counters, idempotence, and the no-import-cycle boundary.

+The terminal LiteRT.js compatibility rewrite for ExpandDims and Squeeze is owned by `passes/expand_squeeze_reshape.py`; the lowerer retains one private compatibility wrapper at the unchanged production boundary.
+The owner keeps static target construction, speculative inactive-If Squeeze handling, dynamic SHAPE/GATHER target construction, semantic-axis metadata, pruning, and LayoutState synchronization together.
+Dynamic pre-operators are collected by original operator index and inserted in reverse index/reverse local order through `ModelIRGraphIndex.insert_operator()`, preserving the intended runtime SHAPE then GATHER then RESHAPE order without replacing the operator list.
+A graph index is constructed only when dynamic pre-operators exist.
+Direct owner tests fix wrapper equality, exact operator order, kept-axis data, LayoutState validity, and idempotence; existing shape tests preserve all static, dynamic, speculative-branch, and no-op guards.

 Rank-four channelwise broadcast-constant repair now builds one `ModelIRGraphIndex` instead of independently scanning the graph for producers, consumers, and binary candidates.
 Exact ADD/SUB/MUL/DIV/MAXIMUM/MINIMUM/POW